Wil-silver44/Wil-silver44/README.md

 <br />
 <br />

-I'm Wilver, Software Engineer and senior at The University of West Florida graduating in Fall 2024 with Computer Science with a concentration in Software Engineering!
+I'm Wilver, Software Engineer and Recent Graduate from The University of West Florida with Computer Science with a concentration in Software Engineering!
 <br />

 I'm currently based in **[Pensacola, Florida US.](https://goo.gl/maps/9tTtGyytAgpaPeuQ9)**